US defense chief hails security partnerships in Asia in face of Russia, China threats | KRDO

 “There is no substitute for direct military-to-military talks between senior leaders.
 And there’s no substitute for open lines of communication to avoid misunderstandings and miscalculations,” he said, adding that he looked forward to more talks with China.

-Austin also reiterated US commitment on its defense treaty with the Philippines, calling it “ironclad.”
+Austin also reiterated US commitment to its defense treaty with the Philippines, calling it “ironclad.”

 Philippine President Ferdinand R. Marcos Jr on Friday denounced illegal, coercive and aggressive actions in the South China Sea at the opening of the defense forum, saying peace, stability and prosperity in the waters was being undermined by other actors, without naming China.